BAbykiller322/SDPA_EMATM0048_2720314/README.md

  - **Config driven design**
    All business parameters are stored in `Constants.py`, which makes it easy to understand the scenario and run different experiments by editing one file.

-## 6. Assumptions and Limitations
+## 6. Assumptions & Limitations

- - Suppliers always have enough stock and deliver immediately.
+ - Suppliers always maintain sufficient inventory and can ship immediately.
  - Preparation time depends only on bouquet type and florist talents.
  - No random changes in prices or demand are modelled.